 This course provides students with a laboratory setting to practice advanced skills in clinical care procedures to assist the physician in an ambulatory care facility.
 Course Offering: Fall only.
-Prerequisite: MS120, MS121, MS125, S1130.
-Corequisites: MS220, MS225
+Prerequisites: MS120, MS121, MS125, and SI130A or SI130B.
+Co-requisites: MS220, MS225